v-tach/GettingAndCleaningData/README.md

 				levels = activityLabels$level,
 				labels = activityLabels$label)

 ## Pick out the variables from the dataset that include means or standard deviations.
-In this analysis I have decided to include any variable that contains "Mean" "mean" or "std" in the name
+In this analysisgit I have decided to include any variable that contains "Mean" "mean" or "std" in the name

 	mean_std_data <- combined_data  %>%
 				select(subject, activity, matches("[Mm]ean|std"))